kevinrue/SpatialCellExperiment/README.md

 ## Installation

-You can install the released version of SpatialCellExperiment from [CRAN](https://CRAN.R-project.org) with:
+You can install the released version of SpatialCellExperiment from GitHub with:

 ``` r
 devtools::install_github("kevinrue/SpatialCellExperiment")